The Western Model 1900 "Ratchet" Type Engine

 In checking details for this story my father inadvertently mentioned a humorous incident pertaining to the water well.
 In the mid to late 1920s, when oil wells dotted part of the Hathaway Ranch orchards, the water well was used alternately for both irrigation and supplying water for oil drilling and pumping operations, for which the large steam boilers required a lot of water.
 My father spent most of his time around the oil well operations, observing them with great interest and fascination, watching this exciting industry evolve as he carried out his chores irrigating and maintaining the orchards.
 A galvanized iron water tank sitting atop an 8 foot high wooden structure had been erected next to the water well to serve as storage for the needs of the oil operations (such as feeding the boilers, etc.).
 For several months my father had noticed that a truck carrying a water tank would pull up to the water tower and the driver would get out and fill its tank with water.
 Nothing was said until one day he noticed the same truck now carried a load of individual water bottles, each bottle bearing the name of "Sparkletts" on the side.
 He then told his father (Jesse Hathaway) that some guy with a truck was taking water and selling the bottled water around the oil field.
 As you might imagine, the next time the truck pulled up to the water tower the driver was met by Jesse Hathaway.
 A financial arrangement was quickly struck and from that time onward the "Sparkletts" man paid Jesse $60.00 per month to fill his water bottles from the galvanized iron storage tank through an old rubber hose.

-Contributors to this article include the late Julian I. Hathaway and his son, the author, Terry Hathaway.
+Contributors to this article include the late Julian I. Hathaway and Terry Hathaway.

 Hathaway Ranch Museum Archive, Greg Johnson, and Terry Hathaway.